Trump: Federal Reserve is the ‘only problem our economy has’

-President Donald Trump says the only problem facing the U.S. economy is the Federal Reserve, which has raised its key short-term rate four times this year given the low unemployment rate and brisk pace of economic growth.
+The president has expressed frustration over the Fed’s decision to raise its key short-term rate four times this year.
+Those moves are intended to prevent the economy from overheating at a time of brisk growth and an unemployment rate near a half-century low.

+At a news conference last week, Powell explained that the rate hikes were evidence of the economy’s strength.
+But Trump sees the increases — which lead to higher borrowing costs for consumers and businesses — as an economic and political threat.
-The president is tweeting that Fed officials “don’t have a feel for the Market, they don’t understand necessary Trade Wars or Strong Dollars or even Democrat Shutdowns over Borders.”

-He adds, “The Fed is like a powerful golfer who can’t score because he has no touch — he can’t putt!”
+“The only problem our economy has is the Fed,” the president tweeted Monday.
+“They don’t have a feel for the Market, they don’t understand necessary Trade Wars or Strong Dollars or even Democrat Shutdowns over Borders.
+The Fed is like a powerful golfer who can’t score because he has no touch — he can’t putt!”

-Trump has argued that the Fed is hindering the economy through its rate increases, which are intended to prevent inflation from rising too high.
-His major target for criticism has been Jerome Powell, whom the president elevated to chairman early this year.

 Most Read Business Stories